Xenophanes: On Nature

 There is no good authority that says that Xenophanes specifically wrote a philosophical poem.
 John Burnet says that "The oldest reference to a poem Περὶ φύσεως is in the Geneva scholium on Iliad xxi.
 196, and this goes back to Crates of Mallus.
-We must remember that such titles are of later date, and Xenophanes had been given a place among philosophers long before the time of rates.
+We must remember that such titles are of later date, and Xenophanes had been given a place among philosophers long before the time of Crates.
 All we can say, therefore, is that the Pergamene librarians gave the title Περὶ φύσεως to some poem of Xenophanes."
-However, even if Xenophanes never wrote a specific poem title On Nature, many of the suriviving fragments deal with topics in natural philosophy such as clouds or rainbows, and it is thus likely that the philosophical remarks of Xenophanes were expressed incidentally in his satires.
+However, even if Xenophanes never wrote a specific poem title On Nature, many of the surviving fragments deal with topics in natural philosophy such as clouds or rainbows, and it is thus likely that the philosophical remarks of Xenophanes were expressed incidentally in his satires.

 Philosophy

-Although Xenophanes has traditionally been interpreted in terms of the Eleatics and Skeptics who were influenced by him and saw him as their predecessor and founder, modern scholarship has revealed him to be a highly original and distinct philosopher whose philosophy extends well beyond the influence he had on later philosophical schools.
+Although Xenophanes has traditionally been interpreted in terms of the Eleatics and Skeptics who were influenced by him and saw him as their predecessor and founder, modern scholarship considers him to be a highly original and distinct philosopher whose philosophy extends well beyond the influence he had on later philosophical schools.
 As a social critic, Xenophanes composed poems on proper behavior at a symposium and criticized the cultural glorification of athletes.
 Xenophanes sought to reform the understanding of divine nature by casting doubt on Greek mythology as relayed by Hesiod and Homer, in order to make it more consistent with notions of piety from Ancient Greek religion.
-He composed natural explanations for phenomena such as the formation of clouds and rainbows rather than myths, satirizing traditional religious views of his time as human projections.
+He formulated natural explanations for phenomena such as the formation of clouds and rainbows rather than myths, satirizing traditional religious views of his time as human projections.
 As an early thinker in epistemology, he drew distinctions between the ideas of knowledge and belief as opposed to truth, which he believed was only possible for the gods.

 Social criticism

-Xenophanes wrote a number of elegiac poems on proper conduct at a symposium, the Ancient Greek drinking parties that were held in commemorate athletic or poetic victories, or to welcome young men into aristocratic society.
+Xenophanes wrote a number of elegiac poems on proper conduct at a symposium, the Ancient Greek drinking parties that were held to commemorate athletic or poetic victories, or to welcome young men into aristocratic society.
 The surviving fragments stress the importance of piety and honor to the gods, and they discourage drunkenness and intemperance, endorsing moderation and criticism of luxury and excess.
-Xenophanes also rejected the value of athletic victories, stating that cultivating wisdom was more important..
+Xenophanes rejected the value of athletic victories, stating that cultivating wisdom was more important.

-Divine Nature
+Divine nature

 Orphism and Pythagorean philosophy introduced into the Greek spirituality the notions of guilt and pureness, causing a dichotomic belief between the divine soul and the mortal body.
 This doctrine is in contrast with the traditional religions as espoused by Homer and Hesiod.
-God moves all things, but he is thought to be immobile, characterized by oneness and unicity, eternity, and a spiritual nature which is bodiless and isn't anthropomorphic.
+God moves all things, but he is thought to be immobile, characterized by oneness and unicity, eternity, and a spiritual nature which is bodiless and is not anthropomorphic.
 He has a free will and is the Highest Good, he embodies the beauty of the moral perfection and of the absence of sin.